rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 git push
 ```

-Connect ArgoCD to your Git Repository
-- Login ArgoCD WebUI
-- Settings -> Repository
-- Select the `+CONNECT REPO USING HTTPS`
-- Add you git repo, credentials, save.

 Install all the tooling in UJ (only bootstrap, and Jenkins at this stage..)
 ```bash
 helm upgrade --install uj --namespace ${TEAM_NAME}-ci-cd .